jamiemill/missioncontrol/README.markdown

 MissionControl is a simple CMS built on the [CakePHP](http://cakephp.org) framework version 1.3.

 This work-in-progress CMS has evolved gradually and somewhat inconsistently out of many of my projects from the last couple of years, and until now was never packaged up as a whole.
 It is not production-ready in this form and hasn't undergone much testing, so please be wary!
-It's intended for people with an good knowledge of CakePHP and will not make a lot of sense to others yet.
+It's intended for developers with a good knowledge of CakePHP and will not make a lot of sense to others yet.

 There is a more elegant, wordpressy CakePHP CMS called [Croogo](http://www.croogo.org/) which looks better in many ways than this, so you might want to look there instead...